cityofasheville/simplicity-backend/readme.md

 edit `config/maintenance.yml` and update with your settings.

+###*Rule:*!
-*NOTE:*  The SQL statement must have one field that returns a boolean named check.
-The SQL statement must return one row.
+* The SQL statement must have one field that returns a boolean named exactly "check".
+* The SQL statement must return one row.

 #####Example Data Tests Configuration
 ```yaml